SugamShakya-22/Movie-Ticket-Booking-System/README.md

 This project is for educational purposes and is not licensed for commercial use.

 # Developed By
-Sugam Shakya – Python Backend Intern at Verisk Nepal
+Sugam Shakya – Java Backend Intern at Verisk Nepal